youwiththegoldeneyes/youwiththegoldeneyes/README.md

 【**001.**】Please be aware that `we are a system and we each have our own boundaries` **(most of us collectively sharing similar boundaries)**.

+【**002.**】`Don't assume that our introjects will act like their source...` **They are not like their source and should be treated as individual people.**

-【**002.**】`Please be respectful of our host’s IRLs.` if you have **nothing** good to say about IRLs or are going to harass our host for having IRLs then **do not interact.**
+【**003.**】`Please be respectful of our host’s IRLs.` if you have **nothing** good to say about IRLs or are going to harass our host for having IRLs then **do not interact.**

-【**003.**】`Our host does not consider their IRLs as delusional`, here is a [**SOURCE**](https://rentry.co/IRLnotdelusional) as to what IRLs are and why they may not be delusional.
+【**004.**】`Our host does not consider their IRLs as delusional`, here is a [**SOURCE**](https://rentry.co/IRLnotdelusional) as to what IRLs are and why they may not be delusional.

-【**004.**】Given the recent light of Wilbur Soot's actions and what he has done to people, we would like to make it clear that `NONE OF US, nor our Wilbur introject, condones CC!Wilbur's actions`; our Wilbur has stated that ***he wishes to separate ties with his source as best as he can*** and that users are aware that he **DOES NOT** support his source, ***nor is he anything like his source***.
+【**005.**】Given the recent light of Wilbur Soot's actions and what he has done to people, we would like to make it clear that `NONE OF US, nor our Wilbur introject, condones CC!Wilbur's actions`; our Wilbur has stated that ***he wishes to separate ties with his source as best as he can*** and that users are aware that he **DOES NOT** support his source, ***nor is he anything like his source***.
 Again, `we DO NOT condone Wilbur Soot's actions and we DO NOT support him or his music.` Alice and Shelby deserve all the support they can get, as well as other victims who have been abused.

 #### ***If you are unsure of who is fronting or what the host's IRL currently is please check our GitHub status or ask.***